Normal Crossings Singularities for Symplectic Topology: Introduction

-Theorems~\ref{SCC_thm} and~\ref{NCC_thm} are analogues of Theorems~\ref{SCD_thm} and~\ref{NCD_thm} for simple and normal crossings symplectic configurations in the sense of Definitions~\ref{SCC_dfn} and~\ref{NCC_dfn}.
-These are collections of symplectic manifolds identified along normal crossings symplectic divisors; see Examples~\ref{NCC_eg1} and~\ref{NCC_eg2} for the normal crossings counterparts of the 2-fold simple crossings configuration~\eref{Gfconf_e}.
-Theorems~\ref{SCC_thm} and~\ref{NCC_thm} are used in~\cite{SympSumMulti} to describe a multifold version of the symplectic sum construction of \cite{Gf,MW}.
-It yields a multitude of new symplectic manifolds; some of them contain closed non-orientable hypersurfaces, as in Example~\ref{NCC_eg2}.
-The construction in~\cite{SympSumMulti} implies that a simple or normal crossings symplectic configuration can appear as the singular fiber of a flat family of degenerations of symplectic manifolds over the disk, with this fiber being a simple or normal crossings divisor in the total space of the family, if and only if a simple topological condition is satisfied; this condition reduces to~\eref{Gfcond_e} in the basic case of~\eref{Gfconf_e}.
-The second main objective of \cite{Brett1,Brett} is to obtain decomposition formulas for Gromov-Witten invariants under certain almost Kahler splittings.
-An important consequence of Theorems~\ref{SCC_thm} and~\ref{NCC_thm} is that the decomposition formulas arising from~\cite{Brett} include splitting formulas for the Gromov-Witten invariants of the $N$-fold symplectic sums constructed in~\cite{SympSumMulti}.\\
+Theorem~\ref{SCC_thm} is used in~\cite{SympSumMulti} to show an NC symplectic variety $(X_{\eset},(\om_i)_{i=1,\ldots,N})$ is the central fiber of a one-parameter family of degenerations with a smooth total space if and only if it satisfies a simple topological condition on the Chern class of a complex line bundle over the \sf{singular locus}~$X_{\prt}$ of~$X_{\eset}$.
+In the $N\!=\!2$ case, this condition reduces to~\eref{Gfcond_e} and every non-central fiber of the resulting family is a representative of the deformation equivalence class of the associated symplectic~sum $(X_{\#},\om_{\#})$ of~\cite{Gf}.
+In general, a non-central fiber of such a family is a representative of the deformation equivalence class of the multifold symplectic construction on $(X_{\eset},(\om_i)_{i=1,\ldots,N})$ envisioned in~\cite[p343]{GrBook}.
+It yields a multitude of new symplectic manifolds; some of them contain closed non-orientable hypersurfaces.
+Going in the opposite direction, the symplectic cut/degeneration construction of~\cite{SympCutMulti} produces one-parameter families as above out of symplectic manifolds with compatible Hamiltonian torus actions on open subsets.
+The second main objective of \cite{Brett1,Brett} is to obtain decomposition formulas for Gromov-Witten invariants under certain almost K\"ahler splittings.
+An important consequence of Theorem~\ref{SCC_thm} is that the decomposition formulas arising from~\cite{Brett} include splitting formulas for the Gromov-Witten invariants of the $N$-fold symplectic sums constructed in~\cite{SympSumMulti}.\\